ghismary/embedded-sgp30/README.md

       sht3x.
 - [x] Do a sofware set.
 - [x] Perform a raw signals measure (returns the Ethanol and H₂ values).
-- [ ] Allow operations based on the feature set version
 - [ ] Include a no floating-point variant for systems without fpu.

 ## Usage